 The challenge we frequently see at VIE Healthcare is that vendors receive extensive negotiation training to protect their margins.
 In health systems, this training is rare, creating an unequal playing field which can cost your hospital tens of millions of dollars.
 Our team of experts is unrivaled in our field at negotiating with suppliers, achieving the best market pricing for our clients.
 In addition, we provide negotiation training for health systems to build your own in-house negotiating team.

 We follow through meticulously on all engagements, ensuring successful implementation of new products and contracts.

-Let VIE Healthcare teach your hospital how to effectively manage your physician preference items to dramatically cut costs while streamlining a challenging process.
+VIE Healthcare can effectively reduce and manage your physician preference items to reduce unnecessary costs while improving your patient care.